 Economic Developers Alberta (EDA) is Alberta's leading economic development network.
 For over 40 years, we have been committed to advancing the economic development profession by providing resources, professional development and networking opportunities.
 As a non-profit organization, we are governed by a volunteer board of directors that represent the interests of our membership.
 Our varied membership includes: municipalities; towns; regions; tourism groups; financial institutions; Crown Corporations; businesses; Regional Economic Development Authorities; Community Futures Development Corporations.
-Join now, or renew your 2016 membership today.
+Join now.

 Follow us on Twitter @edaalberta #EDAOnline